Esther Rantzen: Later career

-In 1988, Rantzen created a television series called Hearts of Gold, celebrating people who had performed unsung acts of outstanding kindness or courage.
-Its theme tune was written by her close friend Lynsey De Paul, and was released as a single.
+In 1988, Rantzen created a BBC One television series called Hearts of Gold, celebrating people who had performed unsung acts of outstanding kindness or courage that became a prime time ratings hit Its theme tune was written by her close friend Lynsey de Paul, and was released as a single on the CBS record label.

-After That's Life! finished its 21-year run in 1994, she presented her own talk show, Esther, on BBC Two from 1994 to 2002.
+After That's Life! finished its 21-year run in 1994, Rantzen presented her own talk show, Esther, on BBC Two from 1994 to 2002.
+In 2004, Rantzen was a contestant on the second series of the BBC celebrity dance competition Strictly Come Dancing.
+She was paired with Anton Du Beke, and they were the third couple to be eliminated.

 In 2006, Rantzen took part in the BBC Two programmes Would Like to Meet and Excuse My French, and was selected to present a new consumer affairs show with former Watchdog presenter Lynn Faulds Wood, under the title Old Dogs New Tricks.
-She made a documentary for ITV called Winton's Children about Sir Nicholas Winton, who (as was first revealed on That's Life!) had rescued a generation of Czech children from the holocaust and was later nominated for the Nobel Peace Prize.
-After the death of Rantzen's husband, film-maker Desmond Wilcox, she made a landmark programme on palliative care, How to Have a Good Death, for BBC Two.
-Recently she has campaigned on behalf of hospice care and better care for the elderly and terminally ill.
-She has also campaigned to raise awareness of ME/CFS (chronic fatigue syndrome), as her eldest daughter Emily has suffered from the condition.
-She created the 'Children of Courage' segment for the BBC's Children in Need programme.
+She made a documentary for ITV called Winton's Children about Sir Nicholas Winton, who (as was first revealed on That's Life!) had rescued a generation of Czech children from The Holocaust and was later nominated for the Nobel Peace Prize.
+Following the death of Rantzen's husband, film-maker Desmond Wilcox, she made a landmark programme on palliative care, How to Have a Good Death, for BBC Two.
+She has campaigned on behalf of hospice care and better care for the elderly and terminally ill, and has also campaigned to raise awareness of ME/CFS (chronic fatigue syndrome), as her elder daughter has suffered from the condition.
+She created the 'Children of Courage' segment for the BBC's Children in Need programme, and the series The Big Time which discovered singer Sheena Easton.

 Rantzen was for a time a director of That's Media, which provides local TV programmes.
 In 2016, she was made an Honorary Fellow of Somerville College, Oxford.